 Good Food Catering Guide

-With fuller understanding of the types of catering purchases City departments make, the subcommittee identified the need for a catering guide to help departments make ‘good’ food choices.
+With a fuller understanding of the types of catering purchases City departments make, the subcommittee identified the need for a catering guide to help departments make ‘good’ food choices.
 Subcommittee members identified four criteria for ‘good’ food, including healthy menus, sustainably-sourced, fair labor practices, and locally-owned.
 The subcommittee released the Good Food Catering Survey in fall 2015 to identify catering businesses that are including healthy and sustainability in their menus and fairness and equity in their business practices.
 Subcommittee members thoroughly reviewed answers from each survey respondent and verified the information they provided to identify which businesses met the requirements.
-The subcommittee released the second edition of the Philadelphia Good Good Caterer Guide in August 2017 and is in the process of releasing the third edition.
-Check back later for details!
+Here is the latest edition of the Philadelphia Good Food Caterer Guide.

 City Department Catering Outreach